atlassian-archive/dataschool/dataschool/_chapters/data-modeling-101/row-vs-column-oriented-databases.md

 image: ''
 is_featured: false
 img_border_on_default: false
-writers:
-  writers: []
-published: false
+published: true
 ---

 There are two ways to organize relational databases:

 1. **Row oriented**
 2. **Column oriented** (also known as **columnar** or **C-store**)